ToddButler93/dodges-domain/docs/gameplay/guide-cap.md

 - Dodges maps contain some really easy rocks to bounce off.

 ## Show me some routes
-Many people have pushed out a lot of interesting routes on their respective channels.
+Many people have pushed out a lot of interesting route videos on their respective channels.
 A lot of the pathfinder GOTY routes work for Parting Gifts/OOTB but may need adjusting.

 <!--- TODO Commenting out as incomplete.
 ### Map Index